Fees are initially set when registering an operator but can be changed at any point in time.

 Fee changes are generally initiated to stay competitive with other operators or to align with SSV market price fluctuations.

-To ensure fee updates are transparent and stakers have enough time to adjust accordingly (by depositing more balance or replacing that operator) the network utilizes an operator fee change cycle, that happens in 2 steps:
+To ensure fee updates are transparent and stakers have enough time to adjust accordingly (by depositing more balance or replacing that operator) the network utilizes a 2 step cycle for increasing operator fees:

 Operator fee update cycle

-Between each of these 2 steps is a waiting period - declaration period - a period (days) determined by the DAO, for which the operator must wait before executing the newly declared fee.
+Between each of these 2 steps is a waiting period (declaration period) - a period in days, determined by the DAO, for which the operator must wait before executing the newly declared fee.

 The fee execution is also followed by an execution period - if an operator fails to execute their declared fee in this period, it will expire and they must restart the process.

 For example, if an operator declares a new fee, they have to wait X days (declaration period) before being able to execute it.
 Once the period has passed, they have Y days to execute it (execution period) before it expires.

 Operators can always cancel their declared fee (during the declaration period or execution period) and stay with the existing fee.

 A restriction has been set in place by the network which limits the percentage of change that operators can increase their fee in each cycle (i.e. <10%).

 This limitation is decided by the DAO and is implemented to protect stakers against sudden liquidations due to fee updates and malicious behaviors.